 Manufacturers like to try to make things easy for you when you're shopping for a digital camera, especially by highlighting certain measurements of their models, such as large megapixel amounts and big LCD screen sizes.

 However, such numbers don't always tell the entire story, especially when looking at zoom lenses on a digital camera.
-Manufacturers measure zoom capabilities of digital cameras in two configurations: Digital and optical.
+Manufacturers measure zoom capabilities of digital cameras in two configurations: Optical zoom vs. digital zoom.
 It's important to understand the zoom lens, because the two types of zooms are vastly different from each other.
-Only one—optical zoom—is consistently useful for photographers.
+In the battle of optical zoom vs. digital zoom, only one -- optical zoom -- is consistently useful for photographers.

 Optical zoom measures the actual increase in the focal length of the lens.
 Focal length is the distance between the center of the lens and the image sensor.
 By moving the lens farther from the image sensor inside the camera body, the zoom increases because a smaller portion of the scene strikes the image sensor, resulting in magnification.